50 Ten-Minute Jobs To Do In The Garden In Spring

 10 Planting and Sowing Jobs

-- Plant up a pot of summer-flowering bulbs like lilies and peonies - summer-flowering bulbs need three months of growing before they flower, on average
+- Plant up a pot of summer-flowering bulbs like lilies and peonies - summer-flowering bulbs only need three months of growing before they flower, on average

 - Sow seeds of flowering annuals for fast cheap colour - you could have blooms in 8 weeks

-- For any plant too big to repot, scrape out the compost to a hand's depth and replace with fresh compost
+- For any plant too big to repot, scrape out the compost to a hand's depth and replace with fresh compost and a sprinkle of controlled-release fertiliser

 - If there's a patch of lawn that always looks bald and shabby, consider lawn-alternative groundcovers like pratia or dichondra